 We reconstructed the target’s stimuli and adjusted it to an online Qualtrics survey based on the information provided in the article.

 Participants first indicated their consent, with four questions confirming their eligibility, understanding, and agreement with study terms, which they must answer with a “yes” and required responses in order to proceed to the study.
-Three of the four questions also served as attention checks, with the order of the options being rotated (yes, no, not sure).
+Three of the four questions also served as attention checks, with a randomized display order of the options (yes, no, not sure) - 1) “Are you able to pay close attention to the details provided and carefully answer questions that follow?”, 2) “Do you understand the study outline and are willing to participate in a survey with comprehension checks?”, and 3) “Are you a native English speaker born, raised, and currently located in the US?”.
+These were followed by writing or copy-pasting a statement indicating that they understand and agree and terms, which participants had to enter correctly in order to proceed, with as many attempts as needed.
+Upon completion of these steps, participants proceeded to begin the survey.

 Participants then answered Scenarios 1, 2, and 3, presented in random order.
 For Scenarios 2 and 3, they were randomly assigned to one of the two experimental conditions (waste versus non-waste) and responded to the assigned conditions accordingly.